-Different things motivate individuals; we are motivated by job satisfaction, money, love, opportunity and professional acknowledgement.
-Although we all look for motivation in our own lives, both personally and professionally, it can be difficult to motivate our own self.
+Different things motivate individuals; we are motivated by job satisfaction, money, love, opportunity, and professional acknowledgment.
+Although we all look for motivation in our own lives, both personally and professionally, it can be difficult to motivate ourselves.
 We often look for inspiration in and from others.

 The key to motivating your sales team is finding the unique factors that drive their performance.
-Selling is a tough job and can be difficult on our ego, self-esteem and energy levels.
-Identifying what excites your sales team, praising them on their accomplishments and lighting a fire under them can be an effective way to motivate your team.
+Selling is a tough job and can be difficult on our ego, self-esteem, and energy levels.
+Identifying what excites your sales team, praising them for their accomplishments, and lighting a fire under them can be an effective ways to motivate your team.

 Here are 5 movie clips that will inspire your sales team: